polarityjam/polarityjam/docs/Web-App.rst

 The first panel allows upload of single csv files.
 The file must contain a sample column (default: "label"), which is numeric and contains whole numbers.
 Feature columns can have any name, but must contain numeric values, meaning integers or floats. any name.
-Additionally, column for grouping conditions must be specified, it must contain a limited amount categorical values, so no numeric values.
+Additionally, a column for grouping conditions must be specified, it must contain a limited amount categorical values, so no numeric values.

 The data can be can be filtered by removing samples of a certain condition in the field "Identifier of conditions".